nathanieldchu/ubuild_CCF/join/the-process.md

     join the colony, or we help you find your next adventure.</strong> Whatever the outcome, we want to enable you to achieve your mission.
 If you join us, we will challenge one another every day to make ourselves and the world better.
-If you don't join us, we will do the same thing but probably a lot less often.</p>
+If you don't join us, we will do the same thing but probably a lot less often.</p><p>*If you don't live in California, this is pretty shitty.
+We'll figure out a combination of in-person and remote work that will still allow us to test our hypothesis.</p>

 ---